Agent215/MeshtasticWeatherStationScripts/README.md

 Implemented in this repo:

 - Pico W UDP listener and UART bridge
-- Compact outbound weather payload format
+- Compact outbound weather payloads with source timestamps
 - Heartbeat/status payloads from the Pico
+- Watchdog-backed staged recovery for no-weather and connectivity faults
 - Mock Tempest UDP sender for testing

 Specified in docs but not implemented here yet: